This event is outdated or no longer exists. Please visit the Salsa Calendar

 Leave A Review:

-Review Policy: We would love if you share your fair and objective review of this salsa event!
-Try to be as descriptive as possible in your review.
+Review Policy: Please share your review of this salsa event and let others know what your think!
+Be as descriptive as possible in your review.
 Simple reviews ("This place is great!") will be deleted.
 If this is your first time leaving a review, your review will be held in moderation until it is approved.
 No reviews by event organizers or event promoters please.
 No personal attacks.
 Salsa By The Bay reserves the right to delete any reviews that are in violation of this policy.

 Copyright © 2011-2015 Salsa By The Bay.
 All Rights Reserved.